Macrocosm and Microcosm in Taoism

 The macrocosm-microcosm theory lies at the core of correlative cosmology.
 The pattern of the five agents (wuxing), in particular, forges relations among various sets of entities and phenomena, such as numbers, colors, spatial directions, seasons, planets, musical notes, and so forth.
 Within these sets, the relation of the five viscera (wuzang) to the seasons and directions aligns the human microcosm to the macrocosmic categories of space and time.
 An example of the adaptation of this theory in Taoism is the practice of absorbing the "breaths" (or energies, qi) of the five directions.
 In other instances, the macrocosm-microcosm theory establishes looser analogies between cosmic phenomena and functions or organs of the human body.
 Here too, the identification with the cosmos is not only spatial but also temporal.
 Several Han-dynasty texts, for example, indicate correspondences between the 360, 365, or 366 days of the year and the identical numbers of joints in the body.

-However, the greatness of Heaven and Earth, and the depth of creation and transformation, lies in the fact that the five agents part and distribute themselves, and that the eight trigrams arrange themselves in a ring.
+The greatness of Heaven and Earth, and the depth of creation and transformation, lies in the fact that the five agents part and distribute themselves, and that the eight trigrams arrange themselves in a ring.
 By which art can you steal them and seize them, cause them to gather and bring them together?

 Wang Jie, Commentary on the Mirror for Compounding the Medicine